mozilla/rust-components-swift/README.md

 * Edit `./Package.swift` to add the new component.
     * Add a new library product for the component under "products".
     * Add a corresponding target for the component under "targets".
-        * Make sure it depends on "MozillaRustComponents" to pull in the pre-compiled Rust code, as well as on any third-party Swift packages that it may require.
+        * Make sure it depends on "MozillaRustComponentsWrapper" to pull in the pre-compiled Rust code, as well as on any third-party Swift packages that it may require.
 * Follow the instructions below to test it out locally.